chesapeakeripper/chesapeakeripper/README.md

                   whisper to interact, im usually offtab or afk.

-                  do not cover and do not strongly copy my ponies.

                   dont ask personal questions or say romantic things/flirt.

                   im not good with remembering names, please tell me who you are or i might not answer nicely.

                   iwc. i will block if uncomfortable.

-                  c + h only if fandom.
+                  c + h only if fandom. also do not cover, not even the slightest bit (unless c + h) at all times.

                   DNI: conservatives, MAGA, nazis, racists, homophobes, 18+ iwec. also dni if you're gonna vent, agere, etc